jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 4. Size restrictions.
 The maximum size for each piece, including the frame, is 20”x30” or a total frame perimeter of 100”.
 5. Entries must consist of a single image.
 No multiple images or sets are allowed.
 6. Framing instructions.
 All work must be suitably framed.
 However, unframed, “gallery wrapped” canvases, with a depth of 1½” or greater and with the edges painted are acceptable.
 Glass and plexiglass are acceptable and encouraged, but not required.
 Judges take matting and framing into account when evaluating all work.
 7. Hanging instructions.
-Hanging cable must be installed on the backs of the paintings.
+Hanging cable must be installed on the backs of the frames.
 Screw eyes should be used on the back of the work to hold the wire and be placed about ⅓ of the way down from the top of the frame on each side.
 The wire should be attached so that when the piece is hung it does not show above the frame.
 Note: There will be no material at the Home and Garden Building for entrants to use to rig work for hanging.
 Again, framing and hanging must be complete before arriving with an entry.
 8. Sawtooth and clip hangers are not permitted.
 9. No electrical outlets will be provided for artwork.
 10. Labelling.
 All entries must include the title of the work, medium and the artist’s name and age on the back.
 Contact information should also be provided: phone number and/or email address.
 Enter this information in pen or marker.
 Also, make sure the title is on the entry form.
 11. Categories and classes are described below.
 Categories indicated by letters.
 Classes by number.
 An artist or photographer may exhibit only one entry per class.

-CATEGORIES & CLASSES
+## CATEGORIES & CLASSES

 ### A. AMATEUR ART - One entry per class allowed